DInnaD/labnotebook/content/lab-notebook/2010-12-30-stochastic-limits-to-evolutionary-branching.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-12-30 22:12:47
+date: 2010-12-30T22:12:47Z
-layout: post
+redirects:
+- /wordpress/archives/715
+- /archives/715
 slug: stochastic-limits-to-evolutionary-branching
-title: Stochastic limits to evolutionary branching
-redirects: [/wordpress/archives/715, /archives/715]
-categories:
-- ecology
 tags:
 - adaptive-dynamics
+title: Stochastic limits to evolutionary branching
+url: /2010/12/30/stochastic-limits-to-evolutionary-branching/
 ---

 My last post was a bit pessimistic, sometimes I can still miss the forest for the trees.
 Hidden in those figures, the main point has been staring me in the face.
 So let's try this again.